akka/akka/akka-docs/src/main/paradox/stream/stream-context.md

 (such as `filter`, `filterNot`, `collect`, etc) and grouping operations (such as `grouped`, `sliding`, etc) but not reordering operations (such as `mapAsyncUnordered` and `statefulMapConcat`).
-Finally, also 'one-to-many' operations such as `mapConcat` are allowed.
+Finally, also 'one-to-n' operations such as `mapConcat` are allowed.

 Filtering operations will drop the context along with dropped elements, while grouping operations will keep all contexts from the elements in